TheThirdOne/random-sorting/README.md

 |Chrome |![Array.sort-10](images/Array.sort-10.png)|![Array.sort-30](images/Array.sort-30.png)|![Array.sort-50](images/Array.sort-50.png)|![Array.sort-100](images/Array.sort-100.png)|![Array.sort-300](images/Array.sort-300.png)|
 |Firefox|![FArray.sort-10](images/FArray.sort-10.png)|![FArray.sort-30](images/FArray.sort-30.png)|![FArray.sort-50](images/FArray.sort-50.png)|![FArray.sort-100](images/FArray.sort-100.png)|![FArray.sort-300](images/FArray.sort-300.png)|

-Note: Varying array lengths (n) are used shown because some of the features of the graph may be clearer at a lower resolution.
-Also for Chrome `n=10` vs `n=30` are very different graphs.
+Note: Varying array lengths `n` are used shown because some of the features of the graph may be clearer at a lower resolution, and for Chrome spefically, `n=10` vs `n=30` are very different graphs.

 Based simply on these histograms, can you guess which algorithm Chrome is using?
-If you can, that is very impressive; if you can't, it should become more clear as we continue and look at other algorithms.
+If you can, that is very impressive; if you can't, it should become more clear as we continue and look at known algorithms' graphs.

 ## Simple Sorts

-Here the simple sorts: Bubble sort, Insertion Sort and Selection sorts will provide the introduction to matching known sorts to their histograms.
+Here the simple sorts: Bubble sort, Insertion Sort and Selection sort will provide the introduction to matching known sorts to their histograms.
 These sorts are quite simple and have relatively easy to understand graphs.